High Net Worth Divorce Attorneys in Melbourne, FL

 There are typically four steps involved in the equitable allocation of marital assets:

-- Classify each asset as married, separate, or a combination of the two.
+- Careful classification of each asset as marital, separate, or non-marital, or a combination of the two.

 - Each asset’s marital components should be valued; and